tsnellgrove/dark_castle3/doc/story.md

 *** Detailed Narrative ***

 The Last of the Flatheads:
-     Herbert was the the secret and illigitamate heir of Wurb Flathead.
-The result of a short-lived affair between Wurb Flathead (commonly considered to be the last of the Flathead dynasty - and known for litteraly nothing else), and a young scullery maid named Thessaly.
+     Herbert was the the secret and illigitamate heir of the Flathead dynasty.
+The result of a short-lived affair between Wurb Flathead (commonly considered to be the last of the Flatheads - and known for litteraly nothing else), and a young scullery maid named Thessaly.

      Thessaly wasn't your typical maid - she was a self taught street mage from the wrong side of the Frigid River and her main goal in working for the Great Underground Empire court was to get access to its grand library.
-Her interest in Wurb could be better described as "lurid facination" (he had this effect on many) rather than true love and she was releived to end things when he lost interest.
+Her interest in Wurb could be best be described as "lurid facination" (he had this effect on many) and certainly was nothing in the nature of true love.
+It took little time for Wurb's gaze to wander and she was releived when it did.

-     When she realized...
+     When Thessaly left the palace as soon as she realized that she was due to have a child.
+She had no desire to be caught up in the political machinations of the court and, frankly, things weren't looking good - to her eyes, the long-celebrated excesses of the royal line were finally about to catch up to them.
+In the event, Thessaly's insight was keen - the Great Underground Empire fell less than a year later.

+     By this time, Thessaly was once agin living on wrong side of the Frigid River.
+Her name would never appear on the roles of the Circle of Enchanters - and she likely wouldn't have had the patience for the guilds even if they'd have had her - but she had learned enough from her late night excursions to the royal library to concoct working healing and love potions (and a couple of nasty poisons she made a point of not talking about) - and that was enough to earn her a comfortable, if idosyncratic, living in the a small village.

     ...
-William Herbert Flathead (also known as "Willie the Wanderer") was
+William Herbert Flathead (also known as "Willie the Wanderer") was [no trade to follow in; feral]

 Willie's Reign:
     Willie arrived at "High Castle" soon after gaining the Twenty Treasures of Zork.
 At the time, High Castle was an outpost of the GUE and had been under stewardship ever since the empire's fall 65 years earlier.
 The Steward, the eldest son of High Castle's first steward and equal measures entitled and insecure in his reign, would doubtless have been intimidated by Willie's prowers and fame alone.
 But when Willie visited the castle courtyard - with the withered tree and waterless fountain - both destined to be barren until the return of the Flathead line - the Fountain errupted in a gyzer of water and the Tree burst forth in leaf and fruit.
 Thus Willie's heritage was revealed and (to his great surprise) he was proclaimed King on the spot by the acclimation of the populace.
 The Steward could only look on, stripped of his station, glowering with impotent rage and envy.
 And while the people loved Willie from the start, the Steward was not alone in his displeasure.
 The High Priest was also in a state of silent, vindictive furry.